Awards and Commendations

 The International Poets Academy (IPA) awarded President Ikeda the title of “Prophet of Peace” in a ceremony in Chennai.
 The new facility of the IPA, Dr Daisaku Ikeda International Poetry Centre for World Peace, was inaugurated on the same occasion.

 In recognition of his meritorious contributions to the world of brotherhood and efforts to promote peace through poetry, the World Poetry Society conferred the World Poet Laureate Award on President Ikeda.
 Soka Gakkai Vice President Dr Kawada received the award from Society’s President Dr Krishna Srinivas.
-Dr Srinivas expressed understanding of Dr Ikeda’s efforts to promote peace through Buddhism by stating, “a sound human revolution — carried within ourselves — alone will create an atmosphere of peace, founded on the strong bedrock of philosophy and belief in each individual.”
+Dr Srinivas expressed understanding of Dr Ikeda’s efforts to promote peace through a humanistic life philosophy by stating, “a sound human revolution — carried within ourselves — alone will create an atmosphere of peace, founded on the strong bedrock of philosophy and belief in each individual.”
 In the acceptance speech read by Dr Yoichi Kawada, President Ikeda noted, “The cosmos within the self; the self as cosmos.
 More than anything, a poem is that which links and bridges these two infinite and eternal entities — cosmos and self.”
 President Ikeda also cited the poetic mind for its ability to connect the universe, society and humankind.

 The International Poet’s Academy bestowed the title of “International Eminent Poet” and “Fellow membership” status on President Ikeda.
 The award is bestowed on individuals recognized for their distinguished achievements in the realm of poetry.